janashen/Afatinib_reaction_mechanism/README.md

 # Afatinib_reaction_mechanism
-Mechanism of the afatinib reaction with EGFR
+QM/MM simulations of the afatinib reaction with EGFR.
+This is a model system for understanding the mechanism of acrylamide warheads with unreactive cysteines in proteins.
+Please cite the work: Ma, Patel, Peepler, Shen, submitted.